 Call for Workshop Proposals

-The New York State Child Abuse Prevention Conference gives participants the ideas and inspiration to strengthen families, prevent child abuse, and develop innovative strategies to improve outcomes for at-risk kids and families.
+The New York State Child Abuse Prevention Conference inspires and equips participants with skills and strategies to strengthen families, prevent child abuse, and ensure children’s healthy development.
 Prevent Child Abuse New York is seeking workshop proposals that focus on developing the knowledge, expertise and skill-set needed by practitioners in today’s complex environment.
+The conference is co-sponsored by the New York State Children and Family Trust Fund and the New York State Office of Children and Family Services.

 We are seeking workshop proposals that focus on developing the knowledge and expertise needed by practitioners in today’s complex environment.
 Preference is given to presentations that are highly interactive, include strategies to engage the audience, and leave participants with new skills and learning they can immediately put to use in their jobs, homes, and communities.